-Beginning in 2007, families of children living with diverse abilities gathered formally to share their problems of loneliness and helplessness and to explore ways and means to provide better life for their children with moderate to severe diverse abilities, who often have to be left at home alone or at best with an untrained caregiver.
+Beginning in 2007, families of children with disabilities gathered formally to share their problems of loneliness and helplessness and to explore ways and means to provide better life for their children with moderate to severe disabilities, who often have to be left at home alone or at best with an untrained caregiver.
 This was a very critical situation for the individuals and their families.

-It was during that time that the concept of ABS was initially conceived with the objective of helping each other to provide direct early intervention and assistance to their children living with diverse abilities.
+It was during that time that the concept of ABS was initially conceived with the objective of helping each other to provide direct early intervention and assistance to their children with disabilities.

 The greatest strength of ABS is The Royal Patronage of Her Majesty the Gyaltsuen who takes a deep and active interest in ABS and its activities.
-Her Majesty is indeed a source of inspiration and aspirations for present and future when in the quality of life of individuals living with moderate to severely diverse abilities would be improved and suffering alleviated.
+Her Majesty is indeed a source of inspiration and aspirations for present and future when in the quality of life of individuals with moderate to severely disabilities would be improved and suffering alleviated.

-Empowering individuals with diverse abilities to live independently and with dignity within Bhutanese society.
+Empowering individuals with disabilities to live independently and with dignity within Bhutanese society.

-Enhancing the quality of life of individuals living with moderate to severe diverse abilities by:
+Enhancing the quality of life of individuals with moderate to severe disabilities by: